KTRC

-KTRC (1260 AM) is a commercial radio station broadcasting a progressive talk radio format.
-It is licensed to Santa Fe, New Mexico, and is owned by Hutton Broadcasting, LLC.
+KTRC (1260 AM) is a commercial radio station licensed to Santa Fe, New Mexico airing a progressive talk radio format.
+The station is owned by Hutton Broadcasting, LLC.
 Its studios and transmitter are located in Santa Fe.

 By day, KTRC is powered at 5,000 watts.
-But to protect other stations on 1260 AM at night, KTRC reduces power to 1,000 watts at sunset.
+At sunset KTRC reduces power to 1,000 watts to protect other stations on 1260 AM.
 Programming is also heard on 250 watt FM translator K279CX at 103.7 MHz.